some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-If the length of the length field is 0 Bit, all types in the union shall be of the same length.
+If the length of the length field is 0 bits, all types in the union shall be of the same length.

 .. feat_req:: 🎯
     :id: feat_req_someip_583